huang12zheng/Dart-Data-Class-Generator/README.md

 **Note:**
 **This feature is still in beta!**
 **Many API's return numbers like 0 or 1 as an integer and not as a double even when they otherwise are.
-Thus the generator may confuse a value that is usually a double as an int.
-The generator calls toDouble() or toInt() when mapping from JSON to prevent crashes, however you should account for this either before running the generator in the JSON or in the generated classes afterwards themselves.**
+Thus the generator may confuse a value that is usually a double as an int.**

 ## Settings

 You can customize the generator to only generate the functions you want in your settings file.

-* `dart_data_class_generator.generate.default_values`: If true, checks if a field is null when deserializing and provides a non-null default value.
+* `dart_data_class_generator.fromMap.default_values`: If true, checks if a field is null when deserializing and provides a non-null default value.
+* `dart_data_class_generator.constructor.default_values`: If true, generates default values for the constructor.
 * `dart_data_class_generator.json.seperate`: Whether to seperate a JSON into multiple files, when the JSON contains nested objects. ask: choose manually every time, seperate: always seperate into multiple files, current_file: always insert all classes into the current file.
 * `dart_data_class_generator.class.manual_override`: If true, asks, when overriding a class (running the command on an existing class), for every single function/constructor that needs to be changed whether the generator should override the function or not.
 This allows you to preserve custom changes you made to the function/constructor that would be otherwise overwritten by the generator.
-* `dart_data_class_generator.generate.constructor`: If true, generates a constructor for a data class.
+* `dart_data_class_generator.constructor`: If true, generates a constructor for a data class.
-* `dart_data_class_generator.generate.copyWidth`: If true, generates a copyWidth function for a data class.
+* `dart_data_class_generator.copyWidth`: If true, generates a copyWidth function for a data class.
-* `dart_data_class_generator.generate.toMap`: If true, generates a toMap function for a data class.
+* `dart_data_class_generator.toMap`: If true, generates a toMap function for a data class.
-* `dart_data_class_generator.generate.fromMap`: If true, generates a fromMap function for a data class.
+* `dart_data_class_generator.fromMap`: If true, generates a fromMap function for a data class.
-* `dart_data_class_generator.generate.toJson`: If true, generates a toJson function for a data class.
+* `dart_data_class_generator.toJson`: If true, generates a toJson function for a data class.
-* `dart_data_class_generator.generate.fromJson`: If true, generates a fromJson function for a data class.
+* `dart_data_class_generator.fromJson`: If true, generates a fromJson function for a data class.
-* `dart_data_class_generator.generate.toString`: If true, generates a toString function for a data class.
+* `dart_data_class_generator.toString`: If true, generates a toString function for a data class.
-* `dart_data_class_generator.generate.equality`: If true, generates a value equality function for a data class.
+* `dart_data_class_generator.equality`: If true, generates a value equality function for a data class.
-* `dart_data_class_generator.generate.hashCode`: If true, generates a hashCode function for a data class.
+* `dart_data_class_generator.hashCode`: If true, generates a hashCode function for a data class.

 ## Release Notes